fvnilo/ansible-demo-playbook/README.md

 The inventory is using the `aws_ec2` Ansible plugin.
 You need to have one or more instance with the Name tag as `webserver-demo`.

+You can have a look at your hosts with this command: `ansible-inventory -i aws_ec2.yml --graph`.

 [Click here](https://docs.ansible.com/ansible/latest/plugins/inventory.html#inventory-plugins) for more info.